a-einstein/PortableShop/README.md

 * Application icon (Android).

 #### Installation
+Currently one has to both compile this client as well as the data service, and create the database.

-The application currently is plug & play.
-The application can be installed directly to Android from GitHub.
-It is configured to use my data service running on Azure.
+The application no longer is plug & play.
+Just for its own sake the application can still be directly installed.
+It is still configured to use my data service on Azure, so it will fail to work.
 * Download the latest APK from **[releases](https://github.com/a-einstein/PortableShop/releases)** to your Android phone.
 * When completed, choose install.